metasfresh/metasfresh-documentation/_webui_collection/EN/Inventory_create_HUs.md

 ---

 ## Overview
-In metasfresh, you can record inventory levels and also add new [handling units](Handling_Unit_System) to your stock via inventory.
+In metasfresh, you can record inventory levels and also add new [handling units](Handling_Unit_System) to your stock via physical inventory.

 ## Steps
 1. Open "Physical Inventory" from the [menu](Menu).